devcurmudgeon/ybd/doc/ybd.md

-# brock
+# ybd

-brock is an attempt to build on what we've learned from Morph, seeking the following advantages:
+ybd is an attempt to build on what we've learned from Morph, seeking the following advantages:
 - less functionality (just build, cache, deploy, trove)
   - drop morph branch|checkout|edit|merge